ycs77/headlessui-float-docs/src/react/render-wrapper.md

 ### With transition

-It should be noted if setting `floatingAs={React.Fragment}` and using the transition that includes CSS transform at the same time will result in abnormal behavior.
+It should be noted if setting `floatingAs={Fragment}` and using the transition that includes CSS transform at the same time will result in abnormal behavior.
 When `floatingAs` is set to `Fragment`, the floating element is positioned directly, and for performance optimization, transform is used for positioning by default.
 Therefore, conflicts may occur between the transform used in the transition animation and the transform used for positioning.

 If you need to use it, turn off `transform` to switch to using `top`/`left` properties for positioning: